 - archives within the meaning of the Copyright Act 1968 (Cth).

 A generally available publication is defined in s 3 of the PDP Act as ‘a publication (whether in paper or electronic form) that is generally available to members of the public and includes information held on a public register’.
 Whether information that is publicly-available can be considered to be part of a ‘generally available publication’ will depend upon the context in which the information appears.
-In the case of online information, the following factors can assist in determining whether information is in a ‘generally available publication’:
+In the case of online information, the following factors can help determine whether information is in a ‘generally available publication’:

-- the nature of the information
+- the nature of the information;

-- the prominence of the web page on which it is located
+- the prominence of the web page on which it is located;

 - the likelihood of access by members of the public; and